Karql/elastalert-kibana-plugin/README.md

 ## Demo
 ![Demo](demo.gif)

+## Historical background

+Fork of [bitsensor/elastalert-kibana-plugin](https://github.com/bitsensor/elastalert-kibana-plugin) Copyright © 2019, BitSensor B.V.

+Official repository is not maintained anymore.

+Aim of this fork is to support new versions of Kibana (after migration to Kibana New Platform starts from 7.10).

+There is still some work to be done, but this version should work ;)

+For older Kibana versions check: [nsano-rururu/elastalert-kibana-plugin](https://github.com/nsano-rururu/elastalert-kibana-plugin)

 ## Requirements
 - [ElastAlert2 Server](https://github.com/Karql/elastalert2-server) - A server that runs ElastAlert2 and exposes REST API's for manipulating rules and alerts.